Bulk Buy Floating Button

 This theme requires nurses and midwives to put the interests, needs, and wellbeing of patients and service users at the centre of all care.
 It covers dignity, respect, consent, shared decision-making, and the right of patients to be fully involved in decisions about their own care.

 Fitness to practise cases involving breaches of this theme typically concern failures of consent, undignified treatment, inappropriate relationships with patients, or failures to act when abuse was suspected.
+The guide to NMC insight and remediation explains how these concerns are assessed in fitness to practise proceedings.

 This theme requires nurses and midwives to apply their knowledge and skills competently, to keep their practice up to date, to communicate clearly, to maintain accurate records, and to work effectively within teams and with other professionals.

 Poor record-keeping, inadequate communication, and unsafe delegation are among the most common themes in NMC fitness to practise cases that engage this section of the Code.
+The guide to NMC CPD evidence explains how CPD demonstrating compliance with this theme is assessed in proceedings.

 This theme requires nurses and midwives to recognise and act on any risk to patient safety, to raise concerns when they arise, and to work within the limits of their competence.
 It also includes obligations around medicines management and the duty to escalate when situations exceed a registrant's skills or capacity.

 The duty to raise concerns is not discretionary.
 The Code is explicit that concerns about patient safety must be escalated regardless of any pressure — real or perceived — from employers, colleagues, or managers not to do so.
+The guide to NMC sanctions explains how safety-related concerns are assessed in fitness to practise proceedings.

 This theme requires nurses and midwives to uphold the reputation of the profession — through honesty, probity, appropriate behaviour on social media, and conduct outside of work that does not undermine public confidence in registered nurses and midwives.

 Dishonesty, probity failures, and conduct outside of clinical settings that reflects poorly on the profession are assessed under this theme in fitness to practise proceedings.
+The guide to how to write an NMC reflective statement explains how engagement with this theme is demonstrated in the remediation evidence file.

 How the Code Applies in Everyday Practice

 The Code is not a document you consult only when something goes wrong.
 Its principles apply in every patient interaction, every entry in a clinical record, every conversation with a colleague, and every decision about escalating a concern.
-The four themes provide a framework for thinking through ethical and professional dilemmas in real time — which patient interests are at stake, am I working within my competence, is there a safety concern I need to raise, am I behaving in a way that maintains trust in my profession?
+The four themes provide a framework for thinking through ethical and professional dilemmas in real time: which patient interests are at stake, am I working within my competence, is there a safety concern I need to raise, am I behaving in a way that maintains trust in my profession?

 CPD Aligned to the NMC Code